Dominion Voting Systems: Equipment

-Dominion Voting Systems (DVS) sold electronic voting systems hardware and software, including voting machines and tabulators, in the United States and Canada.
+Dominion Voting Systems (DVS) sold electronic voting systems hardware and software, including voting machines and tabulating machines, in the United States and Canada.
 This equipment includes the DVS ImageCast Evolution (ICE), ImageCast X (ICX), and ImageCast Central (ICC).

 ImageCast Evolution is an optical scan tabulator designed for use in voting precincts that scans and tabulates marked paper ballots.
 The ICE will also mark ballots for voters with disabilities using an attached accessibility device that enables all voters to cast votes with paper ballots on the same machine.
 When a marked paper ballot is inserted, the tabulator screen display messages indicating whether the ballot has been successfully input.
 Causes of rejection include a blank ballot, an overvoted ballot, and unclear marks.
 After the polls close, results from the encrypted memory cards of each ICE tabulator can be transferred and uploaded to the central system to tally and report the results.

 ImageCast X is described as an accessible ballot-marking device that allows a voter to use various methods to input their choices.
 An activation card is required for use, which is provided by a poll worker.
 The machine has audio capability for up to ten languages, as required by the U.S. Department of Justice, and includes a 19" full-color screen for visual operation, audio and visual marking interfaces and Audio-Tactile Interface (ATI).
 ATI is a hand-held controller that coordinates with headphones and connects directly to the ICE.
 During the voting process, the machine generates a marked paper ballot that serves as the official ballot record.
 The display can be adjusted with contrast and zoom functions that automatically reset at the end of the session.
 The ATI device has raised keys with tactile function, includes the headphone jack and a T-coil coupling, and has a T4 rating for interference.
 It uses light pressure switches and may be equipped with a pneumatic switch, commonly known as "sip-n-puff", or a set of paddles.

 ImageCast Central uses commercial off-the-shelf Canon DR-X10C or Canon DR-G1130 scanners at a central tabulation location to scan vote-by-mail and post-voting ballots like provisional ballots, ballots requiring duplication and ballots scanned into multi-precinct ICE tabulators.
 The results are dropped into a folder located on the server where they can be accessed by the Adjudication Client software.